10 Fool-Proof Ways to Stand Out in a Grad School Interview

 1. Avoid the jitters.

 It can be stressful for those who are not keen on face-to-face interviews.
-Preparation to the key for this.
+Preparation is the key for this.
 Take this application process as a learning curve to build trust in yourself and what you can bring to the table.

 Brush up on your knowledge.